 A bequest may be made in several ways:

 - Gift of a percentage of your estate.

 - Gift of a specific dollar amount or asset.

 - Gift from the balance or residue of your estate.

 Gift from a retirement asset, such as an IRA account: If the IRA were given to your family, much of the value may be lost through estate and income taxes.
-By designating United Way of Greater Portland as the beneficiary of all or part of your IRA (using a beneficiary designation form provided by your custodian), the full value of the gift is transferred tax-free at your death and your estate receives an estate tax charitable deduction.
+By designating United Way of Southern Maine as the beneficiary of all or part of your IRA (using a beneficiary designation form provided by your custodian), the full value of the gift is transferred tax-free at your death and your estate receives an estate tax charitable deduction.